alphagov/govuk-import-export-prototype/guidance/ABP-alt.markdown

 [Question for fact check: how long does it take for the commercial document to be sent to the exporter?]

 Instead of using TRACES, you can create your own commercial document.
-It should include:
+Include details of:

-- details of the content of the consignment
+- the content of the consignment
-- your contact details
+- your contact information
-- details of the business or person you’re sending your goods to
+- the business or person you’re sending your goods to

 Follow the rules for [record keeping and labelling](https://www.gov.uk/guidance/animal-by-product-categories-site-approval-hygiene-and-disposal#keepingrecords-and-labelling).